Get Started with Direct Secure Messaging

 - Receive direct secure messages from other medical practices and add the information they contain to a patient’s chart

 - Allow your patient and families to send a visit summary directly from the patient portal to another medical practice using a direct secure message

 - 1 Activate Direct Secure Messaging For Your Practice

 - 2 Create Direct Secure Messaging Accounts for Users

 - 3 Register Your Practice with the DirectTrust Network

-- 5 Send a Summary of Care Record with Direct Secure Messaging
+- 5 Send a Direct Secure Message with a Summary of Care Record

-- 6 Patients and Families Can Send Direct Secure Messages in MyKidsChart
+- 8 Patients and Families Can Send Direct Secure Messages in MyKidsChart, the Patient Portal

 Patient Portal Messages vs. Direct Secure Messaging: The patient portal and PCC EHR support two different messaging technologies.
 Portal messages are a secure, optional messaging tool built into the patient portal.
 Patient portal users can exchange messages with their pediatric practice, and the practice can receive and send portal messages with PCC EHR or pocketPCC.
 Direct Secure Messaging, on the other hand, is a specialized message technology used to share and send medical information.
 It requires registration with a third-party service and it allows for secure transmission of C-CDA transition of care documents or visit summaries.
 For more information, refer to Receive and Respond to Portal Messages or Direct Secure Messaging.